EUCANCan/variant-extractor/README.md

 #### Paired breakends
-For **paired breakends**, breakends are paired using their coordinates (contig+position).
+For **paired breakends**, breakends are paired using the `INFO` fields `MATEID` or `PARID`.
+If these fields are not available, they are paired using their coordinates (contig+position).
 The breakend with the lowest chromosome and/or position is returned.
 For example:

 | CHROM | POS  | ID        | REF | ALT       | FILTER | INFO       |
 | ----- | ---- | --------- | --- | --------- | ------ | ---------- |